 - a needle exchange program that works to reduce the numbers of injection drug users (IDU) who are infected with HIV in the District

 - helping to increase the number of District residents who know their HIV and Hepatitis C status, and

-- ensuring people with HIV and Hepatitis have access to care and treatment.
+- insuring people with HIV and Hepatitis have access to care and treatment.